-If you submit anything late but within twenty-four hours after the assignment is due, you will automatically lose some credit up to a letter grade.
-If you submit your work past twenty-four hours, I will accept it for half credit in most cases, though if the work is exceptional, I might credit the work up to 75%.
-What this means, is always aim for high-quality writing even if the work is late.
+If you submit anything late but within twenty-four hours after the assignment is due, you will automatically lose some credit but only up to a letter grade.
+If you submit your work past twenty-four hours, I will accept it for half credit in most cases, though if the work is strong, I might credit the work up to 75%.
+What this means is always aim for high-quality writing even if the work is late.
 The last day I will accept any work will be Monday night (11:59 pm) of the last week of class.
 I will not provide feedback for any work that is submitted late after the first deadline or for work that fails to meet minimum requirements though I will assign a grade.

-Attendance, Participation, & Drop by Instructor Policy: Participation contributes to your Weekly Grade average.
-This is a participation-heavy workshop course.
-The success of the course depends on the community we build; thus, your presence in class and on D2L is vital.
-I reserve the right to drop you after four consecutive missed assignments without notice from you.
+Attendance, Participation, & Drop by Instructor Policy: Participation contributes to your Daily Grade average.
+This is a f2f participation-heavy course.
+The success of the course depends on the community we build; thus, your presence on D2L and in class is vital.
+I reserve the right to drop you after four consecutive missed assignments and/or four missed classes without notice from you.
 In sum, your active engagement is key.

-IT'S BEST TO COMMUNICATE WITH ME IF YOU KNOW YOU'LL BE UNABLE TO FINISH ASSIGNMENTS ON TIME.
-Reference the Late Work Submission Policy above.
+IT'S BEST TO COMMUNICATE WITH ME IF YOU KNOW YOU'LL BE UNABLE TO FINISH ASSIGNMENTS or if you are going to be absent.